Despite being surprised with more snow, spring is definitely on its way.

 1. Beautiful birdsong

-For a more ‘natural’ birdwatching experience that still helps you avoid the rain, you could plan a walk that incorporates one of the many bird hides that dot the countryside.
-We can recommend exploring the rugged landscape around Malham, in Yorkshire – which even appeared in the Harry Potter films – and taking your flask into the hide that looks over Malham Tarn.
-From here, you’re likely to see great crested grebes, little grebes, tufted ducks, pochard, widgeon, teal and goosander.
+We recommend exploring the rugged landscape around Malham in Yorkshire (which appeared in the Harry Potter films) and taking your flask into the hide that looks over Malham Tarn.
+From there you’re likely to see great crested grebes, little grebes, tufted ducks, pochard, widgeon, teal and goosander.

 2. Flower power

-Bluebells and snowdrops are the first to poke their delicate heads through the cold soil.
-Take a stroll around National Trust property Dunham Massey in Cheshire to see more than 10,000 plants in the cyclamen grove, bluebell meadow and yellow meadow.
-Any visit is sure to brighten your week.
+Bluebells and snowdrops are the first to poke their heads through the soil.
+Take a stroll around National Trust property Dunham Massey in Cheshire to see more than 10,000 plants in the meadows.
+Any visit is sure to brighten your day!

 3. A new season of fresh food

 There are a host of food fairs and farmers markets across the country in spring.
 River Cottage’s Spring Food Fair grows in popularity each year.
-If you’re likely to find yourselves in the beautiful Dorset countryside on Saturday 23rd and Sunday 24th May, book a ticket to join Hugh and the team.
+If you’re likely to find yourselves in beautiful Devon on 26-27 May, book a ticket to join Hugh and the team.
 This is a full weekend of growing, cooking and eating!

-Saturday 23rd to Monday 25th May will see Blenheim Palace host its first ever Food Festival.
+Saturday 26 to Monday 28 May will see Blenheim Palace in Oxfordshire host its Food Festival.
 The magnificent grounds will be home to cookery demos, children’s workshops, foraging fun and stalls selling mouth-watering treats.

 5. Woolly Jumpers

 While all farms stick to a different lambing schedule, there are undoubtedly more lambs frolicking around the fields now than at any other time of year.
-The warmer weather means you’re more likely to see them outside, playing with their friends and then dashing back to their mums!
-Take the family to Home Farm in Cambridgeshire and you’ll see a host of rare breed sheep and lambs, as well as goats, cattle, pigs and horses.
-Families can even take part in farm activities like grooming the donkeys and feeding the pigs.
+The warmer weather means you’re more likely to see them outside playing with their friends!

 6. Something Fishy